fredhsu/eosopa/README.md

 ## TODO
 - [x] Export to proper JSON format
 - [ ] Add more features to SSH, API, and Telnet
-- [ ] Refactor parseManagement to take a device and return a device, putting in defaults for ssh/telnet/etc.
+- [ ] Refactor parseManagement to take a device and return a device
 - [x] How to handle configlets?
 Configlet object? - will pass it in as text file
 - [ ] Add security
 - [x] Expand JSON to have hostname